band-unfolding/bandup/README.md

       also contains a plotting task that reimplements the previously available "plot_unfolded_EBS_BandUP.py" script and its GUI, which no longer exist as individual scripts since V3.0.0.
+    * This means that the Python system requirements are now mandatory
     * The individual fortran executables maintain back-compatibility, but the older (V<3) bash scripts provided in the tutorials will not work with BandUP V>3.
 The tutorials have been updated and provide new bash scripts compatible with BandUP V3.